isomerpages/moe-dunmansec/_sec-1-registration/Frequently Asked Questions (FAQs).md

 </p>
 <p><strong>4.
 What is MTL LDL?</strong>
 </p>
-<p>Students with difficulties coping with MTL will have the option to offer
+<p>Students who face exceptional difficulties coping with learning MTL will
-it at a less demanding level based on their performance at the PSLE.</p>
+have the option to offer G1 or G2 MTL based on their performance at the PSLE.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Sec 1 Registration/imgMTLLDL.png">
 </div>
-<p>Students who have met the above PSLE MTL grade criteria can choose to
-offer MTL at level they prefer.</p>
-<p>With the provision to offer MTL at G1, G2 or G3 MTL ‘B’ is discontinued
+<p>With greater flexibility afforded by the MTL offerings at G1, G2 and G3,
-in secondary schools from 2024.</p>
+MTL 'B' will be discontinued in secondary schools from 2024.</p>
 <p><strong>Foreign Languages (FL) or Asian Languages (AL)&nbsp;<u>in lieu of Mother Tongue Language</u>&nbsp;(Not as 3rd&nbsp;Languages)</strong>
 </p>
 <p><strong>5.
 Do students who have gotten approval to take FL/AL subjects in lieu of MTL in Primary School need to re-apply for the approval?</strong>
 </p>
-<p>No. Secondary 1 students who have gotten approval to take a FL / AL&nbsp;<u>in lieu of MTL</u>&nbsp;in
+<p>No. Secondary 1 students who have gotten approval to take a FL/ AL&nbsp;<u>in lieu of MTL</u>&nbsp;in
 Primary School do not need to re-apply for approval.</p>
 <p><strong>6.
 Does the school provide AL/FL lessons in school?</strong>
 </p>
-<p>No. Students are required to learn the AL/FL privately at the secondary
+<p>No. Students are required to learn the AL/ FL privately at the secondary
 level, as instruction is not provided by MOE.
-Students are required to provide documentation (e.g. marked assignment, result slip, payment receipt) to the school to show that they are learning AL/FL regularly.</p>
+Students are required to provide documentation (e.g. marked assignment, result slip, payment receipt) to the school to show that they are learning AL/ FL regularly.</p>
 <p><strong>Application for Third Languages - L3s (FL/ AL/ CSP/ MSP)</strong>
 </p>
 <p><strong>7.
 Who are eligible to take Third Languages?</strong>